Suat Serdar

-Suat Serdar (born 11 April 1997) is a German professional footballer who plays as a midfielder for Serie A club Hellas Verona.
+Suat Serdar (born 11 April 1997) is a German professional footballer who plays as a midfielder for and captains Serie A club Hellas Verona.

 Club career

 Mainz

 Serdar made his Bundesliga debut on 18 September 2015 against TSG Hoffenheim replacing Yunus Mallı after 88 minutes in a 3–1 home win.

 Schalke 04

 On 17 May 2018, it was announced that Serdar would be joining Schalke 04 on a four-year contract.
 Many people consider that Serdar was Schalke's best player during the 2019/20 season.

 Hertha BSC

 On 15 June 2021, Serdar signed a five-year contract with Hertha BSC.
 He made his debut in the DFB-Pokal first round against SV Meppen, as Hertha advanced following a late goal in a 1–0 victory.
 His league debut followed on 15 August in a 3–1 loss away against FC Köln.
 He tested positive for SARS‑CoV‑2 amid its pandemic.